fxlin/p2-concurrency/ssh-proxy.md

-# Connecting to departmental server via SSH proxy
+# Quick connection to departmental servers

 To log in to `granger1` from your local machine, you could manually connect to `portal` and then `granger1` as described ([here](https://www.cs.virginia.edu/wiki/doku.php?id=linux_ssh_access)).